heremaps/naksha/docs/LIFECYCLE.md

 Then the client will find the latest state of the originating feature, _ORIGIN-HEAD_.
 It will read the state that the `origin` of _FORK-BASE_ refers to as _ORIGIN-BASE_, calculating a difference between the _ORIGIN-HEAD_ and the _ORIGIN-BASE_, being _ORIGIN-DIFF_.

 Now, we have two differences, the _ORIGIN-DIFF_, describing what was changed in the origin since the feature was forked or rebased the last time, and _FORK-DIFF_, which describes what was changed in the collection that we want to rebase, so since the feature was forked or rebased last.
-This allows to add both differences into _REBASE-PATCH_ (the same way any other three-way-merge works), or it will cause a conflict, if both collections modified the same properties.
+This allows to add both differences into a _REBASE-PATCH_ (the same way any other three-way-merge works).
+This may cause a conflict, if both collections modified the same properties.
 Some of these conflicts can be automatically solved by one wins over the other, or by implementing a special custom rebase algorithm, that has domain knowledge, but this is out of scope of this document.

-Eventually, when successfully created the _REBASE_PATCH_, this patch can be applied to _FORK-BASE_ to produce a _FORK-NEW_ state, that has _FORK-HEAD_ as precedence state (`prevn_tn`), which should be the same as _FORK-HEAD_.
+Eventually, when successfully created the _REBASE_PATCH_, this patch can be applied to _FORK-BASE_ to produce a _FORK-NEW_ state, that has _FORK-HEAD_ as precedence state (`prevn_tn`).
 When this new state is created, the `origin` need to be updated to _ORIGIN-HEAD_, so to the one to which the rebase is performed.
 Additionally, the operation must be set to `REBASED`.
 The client now try to persist the _FORK-NEW_ state.
 If the forked feature was modified in the meantime, the rebased will fail with a conflict, but as this operation is idempotent, it can simply be repeated using the new _HEAD_ state.

 This is a simplified description, but should allow to understand the basic concepts and meaning of the different properties, and states, involved in rebasing.

 ### Rebase SPLIT and JOIN
 This is out of the scope of this documentation, as it is an even more complex operation, and often requries domain knowledge to be performed correctly.
+However, technically, due to the `origin`, and `target` properties, plus the capabilities of the Naksha-Hub _server_ to load extensions with custom rebase algorithms, a rebase can be done successfully, and automatically, even when features have been split.
+If such an automatic rebasing fails, a task for a moderation should be created, so that a human can solve the situation.